Last updated on February 24th, 2026

 - Heading to Zion and Bryce Canyon National Parks?

-About Zion & Bryce Canyon National Parks
+About Zion and Bryce Canyon National Parks

-About Zion National Park
+Zion National Park

 The park is split into four main hiking areas: Zion Canyon (the most popular and what this guide will focus on), Kolob Canyons, Kolob Terrace, East Rim, and Southwest Desert.
 Each area has a different vibe, but all offer incredible views of the canyon, peaks, and surrounding area.

-However, the park is most famous for two hikes: Angels Landing, which requires chains and is said to not be for those who are afraid of heights, and The Narrows, which takes you through a river and slot canyon (you will get wet!).
+However, the park is most famous for two hikes.
+Angels Landing, which requires chains and is said to not be for those who are afraid of heights.
+And The Narrows, which takes you through a river and slot canyon (you will get wet!).
 But from our experience, you cannot go wrong with any hike in the park, every inch of it is stunning!

-About Bryce Canyon National Park
+Bryce Canyon National Park

-Bryce Canyon National Park is famous for having the worldโs largest collection of hoodoos, which are rock columns, that form over millions of years due to erosion from ice and rain.
+Bryce Canyon National Park is famous for having the world’s largest collection of hoodoos, which are rock columns, that form over millions of years due to erosion from ice and rain.

-Bryce Canyon became a national park in 1928 and was named after Ebenezer Bryce, a Mormon settler that lived near the park.
+It became a national park in 1928 and was named after Ebenezer Bryce, a Mormon settler that lived near the park.
 He built a logging road into the canyon and locals began calling it “Bryce’s canyon.”
 But back in 1200 AD, well before European Americans and Mormons explored the area, it was occupied by Paiute Indians.

 And despite its name, Bryce Canyon is not actually a canyon, but rather a collection of natural amphitheaters, which sit along the eastern slope of the Paunsaugunt Plateau.